 Slavery was an ever-present feature of the Roman world.
 Slaves served in households, agriculture, mines, the military, manufacturing workshops, construction and a wide range of services within the city.
 As many as 1 in 3 of the population in Italy or 1 in 5 across the empire were slaves and upon this foundation of forced labour was built the entire edifice of the Roman state and society.

-An Accepted Reality
+Slavery as An Accepted Reality

 Slavery, that is complete mastery (dominium) of one individual over another, was so imbedded in Roman culture that slaves became almost invisible and there was certainly no feeling of injustice in this situation on the part of the rulers.
 Inequality in power, freedom and the control of resources was an accepted part of life and went right back to the mythology of Jupiter overthrowing Saturn.
 As K.Bradley eloquently puts it, 'freedom...was not a general right but a select privilege' (Potter, 627).
 Further, it was believed that the freedom of some was only possible because others were enslaved.
 Slavery, was, therefore, not considered an evil but a necessity by Roman citizens.
 The fact that slaves were taken from the losers in battle (and their subsequent offspring) was also a helpful justification and confirmation of Rome's (perceived) cultural superiority and divine right to rule over others and exploit those persons for absolutely any purpose whatsoever.